 Upon receipt of a New Form Confirmation Certificate with attached documents, from 2023, a reduced rate of withholding tax is applied to interest on the loan.
-Otherwise, a rate of 15% applies.
-Management of the Company continued to apply the reduced rate of 10% in 2023, as it believed that it would receive the required New Form Confirmation Certificates within the timeframe specified in the Tax Code of Republic of Kazakhstan.
+Management of the Company continued to apply the reduced rate of 10% in 2023 and 2024, having obtained a Residency Certificate in the updated format as proof of compliance and compiled a secure file for Industrial and Commercial Bank of China Limited.